pudly/schmopera-hugo/content/articles/coc-barber.md

 > The design was fun, if not confusing.

 Unfortunately, the patter seemed to conquer the majority of the singers, Bartolo in particular, on the stage.
-Their agility in their melismatic passages didn't really translate to agility of diction - which is paramount to successful patter and especially so at these less brisker tempi.
+Their agility in their melismatic passages didn't really translate to agility of diction - which is paramount to successful patter and especially so at these brisker tempi.
 With the exception of the ladies and Basilio, the majority of the singers seemed to have trouble with being heard outside the extremes of their ranges, even when the orchestration was at its sparsest.
 The ensemble singing seemed to struggle, and if we're going to choose to insert choreography into a show, it should be clean and clear, and committed.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1579810008/media/2020/01/19-20-03-MC-D-1171_rbyklr.jpg){{% /md %}}